canjs/canjs/index.md

 { "id" : 5, "name" : "do dishes", "due": "today", "type" : "critical" }
 {% endhighlight %}

-Model knows that this data represents the same todo and only creates one instance.
+[can.Model](#can_model) knows that this data represents the same todo and only creates one instance.
 This means that a single model instance is in both lists.
 By changing the todo's name or destroying it, both lists will be changed.

 However, model only stores these model instances while something is binding to them.
-Once nothing is bound to the model instance, they are removed from the store.
+Once nothing is bound to the model instance, they are removed from the store, freeing their memory for garbage collection.

 ### Speed

+The importance of performance is almost impossible to over exaggerate.
+CanJS's guts are highly optomized.
+For example, it pre-processes [can.Control] event handlers so binding is super fast.
+But, it takes things to another level with the following two features:

 __Model and view deferred support for parallel loading__